nixworks/public/news/2011/10/28/README.md

 ##### Electronic Arts
 ### [Electronic Arts has reportedly shipped 10 million copies of "Battlefield 3" since October 25, according to Electronic Arts CEO John Riccitiello. ](/news/2011/10/28/electronic-arts-has-reportedly-shipped-10-million-copies-of-battlefield-3-since-october-25-according-to-electronic-arts-ceo-john-riccitie.md)
-_Context: CEO, John Riccitiello, Electronic Arts, Battlefield 3_
+_Context: Electronic Arts, John Riccitiello, Battlefield 3, CEO_

 ##### U.S.
 ### [The United States commemorates the 125th anniversary of the dedication of the Statue of Liberty in New York City. ](/news/2011/10/28/the-united-states-commemorates-the-125th-anniversary-of-the-dedication-of-the-statue-of-liberty-in-new-york-city.md)